-Parity Payment Agreements and Reimbursement Obligations.
+Parity Payment Agreements.
 The Bond Ordinance permits the City to enter into a Payment Agreement for the purpose of managing or reducing the City's exposure to fluctuations or levels of interest rates, currencies or commodities or other interest rate, investment, asset or liability management purposes.
-Upon satisfaction of the requirements for the issuance of Future Parity Bonds, a Payment Agreement may constitute a charge and lien on the Net Revenue of the Water System equal in rank with the charge and the lien of Parity Bonds.
+Upon satisfaction of the requirements for the issuance of Future Parity Bonds and of additional requirements contained in the Bond Ordinance, a Payment Agreement may constitute a charge and lien on the Revenues of the Regional System equal in rank with the charge and lien of the Parity Bonds.
 The City has not entered into any such Parity Payment Agreements and has no plans to do so at this time.
-See Appendix A-"SUMMARY OF THE BOND ORDINANCE-PAYMENT AGREEMENT AND PARITY PAYMENT AGREEMENTS."
+See Appendix A-"SUMMARY OF THE BOND ORDINANCE-Parity Payment Agreements."